Jeremy Child

 Sir Coles John Jeremy Child, 3rd Baronet (20 September 1944 – 7 March 2022) was a British actor.

 Early life

 Coles John Jeremy Child was born on 20 September 1944 in Woking, Surrey, son of Foreign Office diplomat Sir Coles John Child, 2nd Baronet, DL, a Major in the Coldstream Guards and aide-de-camp to the Governor General and Commander-in-Chief of Canada from 1931 to 1933, and Sheila, daughter of Hugh Mathewson, of Pine Avenue, Montreal, Quebec, Canada.
 The Coles family were lords of the manor of Bromley, and lived at Bromley Palace.
-He was educated at Wellesley House School, a preparatory school in the coastal town of Broadstairs in Kent and at Eton College and Aiglon College, then spent a year at Poitiers University, followed by training as a child actor at the Bristol Old Vic Theatre School.
+He was educated at Wellesley House School, a preparatory school in the coastal town of Broadstairs in Kent and at Eton College and Aiglon College, then spent a year at Poitiers University, followed by training as an actor at the Bristol Old Vic Theatre School.

 Career

 Having for a short time been a "reluctant" City broker, after appearing in repertory theatre, Child was cast in a significant role in the 1967 film Privilege.
 Following this appearance, he played over 90 different roles in films and television, including a small role in the film Quadrophenia; as Piers Leigh in the miniseries Edward & Mrs. Simpson; as one of the main villains in Bird of Prey; as Tory politician Charles Gurney Seymour in the television adaptation of Jeffrey Archer's First Among Equals, and a cameo in A Fish Called Wanda.
 From 1977 to 1978, he appeared in the second series of Backs to the Land.
 He also played a typical officer-class role in Fairly Secret Army (1984-86).

 Child appeared in the 2004 film Wimbledon and television drama Judge John Deed.
 He also appeared in Doctors for one episode, and most recently appeared as David Walsh in EastEnders.
 Child played the British Foreign Secretary three times in his career.